cbolz/ansible-labs-summit2020/ansible-tower-advanced/5-tower-cluster-jobs/README.md

 At first this is not different from a standard Tower setup.
 But as this is a cluster of active Tower instances every instance could have run the job.
-And the Job output in Tower’s web UI doesn’t tell you where it run, just the instance group.
+And the Job output in Tower’s web UI doesn’t tell you where it ran, just the instance group.

-## So what Instance run the Job?
+## So what Instance ran the Job?

 In one of the Tower instances web UI under **ADMINISTRATION** go to the **Instance Groups** view.
 For the `tower` instance group, the **TOTAL